*Star: Box Cover Front

 *Star - The beginning of a game of *Star Y, another game which can be played on a *Star board.
 Kadon vinyl board & stones. - Credit: twixter

-Replayability and Game Length in *star
+Game Balance and Fairness in *star

 Conclusion